AllianceSoftware/django-allianceutils/README.md

 #### MediaStorage

-This is an extension to S3BotoStorage that specifies a prefix for static files.
+* An extension to S3BotoStorage that specifies a prefix for static files.
-This allows you to put static files and media files in S3 without worrying about clobbering each other.
+* Allows you to put static files and media files in S3 without worrying about clobbering each other.

 Configuration: